 Aside from "Pre-approved" plans there also exists "Individually designed" plans.
 These plans are created without the language that has been pre-approved by the IRS and must be restated every (5) years.
 "Individually-designed plans can be submitted to the IRS for a fee on an employer-by employer basis.

-Defined Contribution plans must adopt PPA (Pension Protection Act) provisions no later than April 30, 2016.
+Defined Benefit Plans must adopt PPA (Pension Protection Act) provisions no later than April 30, 2020.

 If the plan is not restated by the deadline, disqualification of the plan may occur or penalties issued to the plan sponsor.